SNMP configuration examples

 extend serial '/bin/cat /sys/firmware/devicetree/base/serial-number'

-The LibreNMS server include a copy of this example here:
+The LibreNMS server holds a copy of this example here:

 /opt/librenms/snmpd.conf.example

-The binary /usr/bin/distro must be copied from the original source repository:
+Copy the /usr/bin/distro binary from the original source repository:

 curl -o /usr/bin/distro https://raw.githubusercontent.com/librenms/librenms-agent/master/snmp/distro